Mallick17/Linux-Guide/README.md

 ---
 ## Processes
-- Processes are the programs that are running on your machine.
+- Processes are the programs that are running on our machine.
 They are managed by the kernel and each process has an ID associated with it called the process ID (PID).
 This PID is assigned in the order that processes are created.
 ```bash
 root@ip-172-31-3-50:~# ps
 ```
 ![image](https://github.com/user-attachments/assets/f5bad342-3705-402e-a8af-9265899d1f44)
-- This shows you a quick snapshot of the current processes:
+- This shows we a quick snapshot of the current processes:
   - PID: Process ID
   - TTY: Controlling terminal associated with the process (we'll go in detail about this later)
   - STAT: Process status code